Aryalexa/42-b2bRoot/Good_to_know.md

 OpenSSH client and server
 - OpenSSH client: it is the program you use to connect from your machine to other machines using SSH.
 - OpenSSH daemon (`sshd`): it is the server-side component of OpenSSH, that handles incoming SSH connections.

+## Good to know - but maybe too much

 ### 🟨 Network Addresses
 1. IP Address: